 The main research tools are x-ray diffraction, coherent x-ray imaging, x-ray waveguide optics and holography, x-ray microscopy, various light microscopy methods (fluorescence, confocal, phase contrast, differential interference contrast), microfluidics and microstructuring.
 Experiments are carried out both in-house and at national and international sources of synchroton radiation sources and neutron reactors.

-The main research aims of the group headed by Prof. Dr. Tim Salditt are directed at the structure, dynamics, assembly and interaction of biological macromolecules in biomimetic lipid bilayer systems and biomaterials, see research pages of the Salditt group.
+The research of Prof. Dr. Tim Salditt's group is directed at structure analysis of soft and biological matter, from macromolecular assemblies to cells and tissues, see research pages of the Salditt group.
 Salditt Group Research

 The research group of Prof. Dr. Sarah Köster is dedicated to nanoscale imaging of cellular dynamics, by combining close-to-physiological sample environments and in situ imaging.
 Köster Group Research